 It is true that containers are one of the fantastic ways to put text into context for the best result to get the right balance.
 In short, if the container is too big, the logo text will become overpowered by excess space.
 However, if it is too small, your logo will be all boxed inside it.

-Apart from that, if you are using the wrong style of the container, it will detract from the logo.
-But as a rule of thumb, try out varied combinations until you get the best which will work perfectly.
+Apart from that, if you are using the wrong style of container, it will detract from the logo.
+But as a rule of thumb, try out varied combinations until you get the best that will work perfectly.

 4. Unnecessary inclusions